 - Meet the same criteria as students who graduated from a Louisiana high school as listed above; or

 - All students are encouraged to apply even if they do not meet all requirements.
-Such applications will be reviewed on an individual basis and an admissions decision will be made considering each applicant’s potential for success and will include factors such as ACT score, special talents, and the University’s commitment to a demographically diverse student population.
+Such applications will be reviewed on an individual basis and an admissions decision will be made considering each applicant’s potential for success and will include factors such as ACT score, SAT score, special talents, and the University’s commitment to a demographically diverse student population.

 - Nicholls State University does not discriminate against students who do not have social security numbers.
 The admissions requirements are the same as those of US citizens who graduate from Louisiana High Schools.